Skip to main content

 2) Repealing the Affordable Care Act

 Trump has pledged to repeal the Affordable Care Act and replace it with a theoretical plan that no one seems to know the details of just yet.
-Although the details of his replacement are still a mystery, Trump is already trying to sabotage the existing law.
+Although the details of his replacement are still a mystery, Trump is already trying to sabotage the existing law(link is external).

-Hunter College professors David Himmelstein and Steffie Woolhandler warned in the Washington Post this week that just as the Affordable Care Act has saved lives, repealing it will lead to thousands of deaths:
+Hunter College professors David Himmelstein and Steffie Woolhandler warned in the Washington Post this week that just as the Affordable Care Act has saved lives, repealing it will lead to thousands of deaths(link is external):

 While Trump has pledged to replace the ACA, Himmelstein and Woolhander note that his replacement is “likely to take a big backward step from the gains made by the ACA, covering fewer people with much skimpier plans.”

-Repealing the ACA could also lead to the closure of hospitals in the most underserved areas, Shefali Kuthra of Kaiser Health News reports:
+Repealing the ACA could also lead to the closure of hospitals in the most underserved areas, Shefali Kuthra of Kaiser Health News reports(link is external):

 The health care law expanded Medicaid to tens of thousands of previously uninsured patients, providing new revenue streams for rural hospitals, which often serve a poorer, sicker patient population.
 The law also created a program that allowed some of these facilities to buy prescription drugs at a discount, though Highlands qualified for that program independently of Obamacare.